 How common are employee claims in California?

 According to the Equal Employment Opportunity Commission (EEOC), the federal agency tasked with enforcing certain employment laws, Californians filed 2,752 retaliation charges in 2017.
 That represents half of all charges filed.
 The majority of these retaliation charge were based on Title VII of the Civil Rights Act, which means that they were based on some type of discrimination, such as age, disability or national origin.

 Discrimination based on race was the next common type of charge, with 1,811 charges filed.
 After this, sex-based discrimination was the next most common with 1,500 charges filed, followed by national origin, religion and color.

 Making matters worse for California employers, precedent and case history has shown that the state's own legal structure tends to favor workers and has been particularly hard on employers.

 According to the Hiscox USA annual report for 2017, US companies had at least a 10.5% chance of having an employment charge filed against them.
 Of these, California was in the top five states with a significantly higher risk of employee lawsuits than the national average.

 - Delaware (+55%)

 - California (+46%)

-Unfortunately, many of these employee charges could be prevented or mitigated with proper management practices and policies.
+Unfortunately, many of these employee charges, claims and lawsuits could have been prevented or mitigated with proper management practices and policies.